rust-lang/rust/src/tools/miri/README.md

   standard library that it will build and use for interpretation.
 This directory must point to the `library` subdirectory of a `rust-lang/rust` repository checkout.
-* `MIRI_SYSROOT` (recognized by `cargo miri` and the Miri driver) indicates the sysroot to use.
+* `MIRI_SYSROOT` (recognized by `cargo miri` and the test suite) indicates the sysroot to use.
 When using `cargo miri`, this skips the automatic setup -- only set this if you do not want to use the automatically created sysroot.
-For directly invoking the Miri driver, this variable (or a `--sysroot` flag) is mandatory.
 When invoking `cargo miri setup`, this indicates where the sysroot will be put.
 * `MIRI_TEST_TARGET` (recognized by the test suite and the `./miri` script) indicates which target architecture to test against.  `miri` and `cargo miri` accept the `--target` flag for the same